-New England are one point behind Atlanta United for the Eastern Conference’s final post-season playoffs – but Atlanta host Dallas on Sunday and have played three fewer games.
-The Revolution are trying to keep their slim hopes alive and have won three of their last five matches and visit Atlanta on Wednesday.
+New England are one point behind Atlanta United for the Eastern Conference’s final playoff spot – but Atlanta host Dallas on Sunday and have three games in hand on the Revs.
+But the Revolution are nevertheless trying to keep their slim hopes alive, having now won three of their last five matches ahead of Wednesday’s visit to Atlanta.

 Montreal proved to be tough for the Revolution to breakdown, as they aligned in a defensive, 3-5-2 formation, with the attack working through Blerim Dzemaili and Ignacio Piatti.
 The Revolution threatened only a handful of times before Nguyen finally bulged the net in the 68th minute.